MakoWish/Faitour/README.md

 ## Prerequisites

 This project has been tested on Ubuntu 22.04 LTS.
-However, other Operating System **_MAY_** work if they have the following libraries:
+However, other operating systems **_may_** work if they have the following libraries:

 - iptables
 - libnetfilter_queue